ComNets-Bremen/MobilityModelCheck/README.md

 ## Log Entries

+If the simulations are run in the `Cmdenv` mode (not the `Qtenv` mode), a log is generated.
 The generated log contains the following information.
 These can be parsed to obtain statistics.

 1. Start of a contact - `xxxx says: Contact with yyyy started at nnnn seconds`
    - xxxx - node name